 2.3.3 Extreme Gradient Boosting (XGBoost)

 XGBoost is a modification of the random forest decision tree algorithm that uses gradient boosting training approach [8][9].
 The XGBoost uses the additive output of decision trees versus defining the combination of the outputs of multiple decision trees used in the original algorithm.
 The output value O (Eq.
 8) is the probability of the data point belonging to the positive class.
-The equation is similar to the original gradient boosting algorithm, however λ is included to handle regularization and should be explored to reduce overfitting and improving performance.
+The equation is like the original gradient boosting algorithm, however λ is included to handle regularization and should be explored to reduce overfitting and improving performance.
 [8].

 Output Value (O)= Residualsi([Previous Probabilityi⋅(1 - Previous Probabilityi)] +λ) (8)